brandonbrown/DWA/ClassContent/Module-2-Alpha/Milestone-1.md

 ### Information Architecture

 Using your sitemap as a base structure, use this section to house ALL of your text content.
 This is a great place to develop all of the content that will appear on your pages, components, and sub sections outside of the constraints of code.
-In MVC we seperate views from controllers and models, while in the Information Architecture section of your project spec you will separate your content from your code.
+In MVC we separate views from controllers and models, while in the Information Architecture section of your project spec you will separate your content from your code.

 ### Browser Support